justinelliottcobb/kai-todo/README.md

 **Android Studio Emulator Note**

 Android Studio on Windows likes to open the emulator either off the viewable screen, or with a negative size.
 This is a known issue in the latest versions of Android Studio.
-The workaround is a follows:
+The workaround is as follows:

 ```
 # $HOME\.android\avd\emulator_model.avd